prasanna08/Moon/_posts/2017-08-23-GSoC-17-with-Oppia.md

+---
+layout: post
+title: "GSoC 17 with Oppia"
+date: 2017-08-23
+excerpt: "A ton of text to test readability."
+tags: [sample post, readability, test]
+---

 # Google Summer of Code’17 with Oppia

 I’m Prasanna Patil.
 I’m a computer science undergraduate, currently in my senior year, from India.
 I have been contributing to open source for last one and a half years.